Explainer

 Every confirmed match — whether auto-matched by the system or confirmed by the user from the reconciliation queue — teaches Centinel something about what that event looks like in the bank feed.
 The merchant string gets stored or updated.
 The Plaid category gets recorded.
 The actual amount gets added to the event's variance history.

 This creates a compounding improvement cycle.
 A manually-added event that needed user confirmation in month one (because it had no merchant data) now has merchant name and category populated from that first confirmation.
 In month two, the same event scores against all four signals instead of just two, and auto-matches without prompting.
-By month three, the event has multiple months of amount history, and the system's understanding of its normal variance is well-calibrated.

 The learning loop also works in reverse.
 If the user corrects a match — redirecting a transaction from the wrong event to the right one — the system learns from the correction.
 The incorrectly matched event's profile isn't updated with misleading data, and the correctly matched event's profile is strengthened.
 Over time, this self-correcting feedback loop means the system increasingly reflects the user's actual financial patterns rather than just initial estimates.

 The practical result is that Centinel's matching becomes less visible the longer you use it.
 In the first month, you might see several items in the reconciliation queue as the system learns your patterns.
 By the second or third month, most transactions auto-match silently, and the queue contains only genuinely new or unusual items that warrant your attention.
 The system is doing more work, but you're seeing less of it — which is the point.
-The matching algorithm exists to automate the routine comparison between forecast and reality, so your maintenance effort focuses on the decisions that actually require human judgment rather than rote transaction-by-transaction review.

 Why Matching Quality Determines Forecast Reliability

-The matching algorithm is the mechanism that closes the loop between what your forecast predicted and what actually happened in your bank account.
-When matching works well, every routine transaction is automatically linked to its corresponding event, amount differences are detected, and the forecast continuously recalibrates based on real data.
-The forecast becomes a living model of the user's actual financial patterns — not a static projection based on estimates that were accurate when first entered but have since drifted.
+Matching is the mechanism that closes the loop between what the forecast predicted and what actually happened in the bank, turning a connected bank feed from raw data into actionable forecast feedback.
+The forecast becomes a living model of your actual financial patterns rather than a static projection from estimates that were accurate when entered but have since drifted.

 STAY A STEP AHEAD